|

 Instructions

-- Meanwhile, flour a pastry mat or board or the countertop.
+• Meanwhile, flour a pastry mat or board or the countertop, and lightly flour a large baking sheet.

-- As soon as the potatoes are cool enough to handle but still hot, peel them and put them through a potato ricer (or food mill).
+• As soon as the potatoes are cool enough to handle but still hot, peel them and put them through a potato ricer or food mill.
 Measure 2 cups of potatoes and spread them out on the floured surface.
 Let them cool just slightly.
-If too hot, they could cook the egg; they should be quite warm.
+They should be quite warm but not hot enough to cook the egg.

-- Scoop the warm potatoes into a mound and drizzle the beaten egg over them.
+• Scoop the warm potatoes into a mound and drizzle the beaten egg over them.
 Sprinkle the potatoes with 1 cup of flour and 1/2 teaspoon of salt.
-With a pastry scraper or your hands, mix the dough, folding it over until you have a soft but slightly rough dough forms.
-If the dough is sticking, add more flour, but don’t overwork the dough.
+With a pastry scraper or your hands, mix the dough, folding it over until a soft but slightly rough dough forms.
+If the dough is sticking, add more flour, but don't overwork the dough.

-- Roll each portion to form a rope about 1/2 inch thick.
+• Roll each portion to shape a rope about 1/2 inch thick.

-- With a sharp knife, cut the rope into 3/4-inch lengths.
+• With a sharp knife, cut the rope into 3/4-inch lengths.
 Gently roll each piece of dough over a gnocchi board or the back of a fork to make the classic gnocchi ridges.
-If you don’t get perfect ridges, they will get better with a little practice.

-- If you are cooking the gnocchi immediately, bring a large saucepan of salted water to a boil.
-Add about two dozen gnocchi and cook for about 1 1/2 to 2 minutes after they float to the top.
+• If you are cooking the gnocchi immediately, bring a large saucepan of water with 1 tablespoon of kosher salt to a boil.
+Add the gnocchi and cook for about 1 1/2 to 2 minutes after they float to the top.

 Nutrition